cobianzo/nutrition-wp/README.md

 - Move ACF into programmatic
 - Internazionalization With Loco Translator
 - Set up permissions.
 Access to Editor to certain blocks.
+- Use AAM plugin to show/hide content and add redirects.